Tomires/thesis-masters/design.md

 ![](images/persona_quinn.jpg)

-Quinn is a senior data analyst working in meteorological agency.
+Quinn is a senior data analyst working at a meteorological agency.
 She possesses advanced programming skills and her current task is to build a networked swarm of drones that gather meteorological data from locations around her neighbourhood.
 She wants to remotely access the measured data and share measurements from particular days with her colleagues.

 ### IT administrator